huggingface/blog/vision_language_pretraining.md

 What does it mean to call a model a “vision-language” model?
 A model that combines both the vision and language modalities?
 But what exactly does that mean?

-One particular characteristic that helps define these types of models is their ability to process both images (vision) and natural language text (language).
+One characteristic that helps define these models is their ability to process both images (vision) and natural language text (language).
 This process depends on the inputs, outputs, and the task these models are asked to perform.

 Take, for example, the task of zero-shot image classification.
 We’ll pass an image and a few prompts like so to obtain the most probable prompt for the input image.